 But still, there was a tiny part of me that wanted to hear I didn’t have to make such a drastic choice.

 My visit with this second surgeon was great.
 She went through my history, my pathology results and examined me.
 She then proceeded to give me her recommendations – and they were pretty much all the same as my own surgeon.
 She agreed a mastectomy was the best choice for my right breast.
 To do another lumpectomy then radiation would give me a shrivelled boob anyway, it may as well be gone.
-Oh to have bigger boobs!
+Oh to have started with bigger boobs!
 (How many times have I said that over the last few weeks??)

-She also gave me the same statistics for having another cancer in m left breast – and the numbers are still too high, so in her opinion the bilateral mastectomy is the best way to go taking in my age and lifestyle factors, and while secondary, symmetry would be easier to achieve too.
+She also gave me the same statistics for having another cancer in my left breast – and the numbers are still too high, so in her opinion the bilateral mastectomy is the best way to go taking in my age and lifestyle factors, and while secondary, symmetry would be easier to achieve too.

 But that was not the interesting part of the appointment.
 When we were talking she explained my mammogram and ultrasound to me.
 She was absolutely amazed that my cancer was picked up.
 She said that if I had just gone in for normal mammogram screening, I would have been passed as normal.
 She even explained that my ultrasound – which I thought must have been super clear the way the staff acted at the time – was actually not either.
 In fact she said I really need to send a card to the radiologist for picking this up!